We didn’t lose our inner child. We turned it into ArT Toys and More...with purpose.

 The Dunny Show was one of the earliest exhibitions to prove the ArT Toy was more than hype or merchandise.
 It was collaboration turned into ritual: an ArT Toy body carrying an artist’s soul.

 It also marked one of the first moments when Kidrobot openly blurred the lines between Art, design, and retail.
-The show wasn’t just an event; it was a signal flare that ArT Toys could stand on gallery walls, not just in collectors’ bedrooms.
+The Show wasn’t just an event; it was a signal flare that ArT Toys could stand on gallery walls, not just in collectors’ bedrooms.

 Every customized Dunny on display rewrote the body into a new language.
-Together, they didn’t just fill shelves; they framed a movement.
+Together, they didn’t just fill shelves; they framed a Movement.

 Legacy in Motion